gavmoney1/Enhancing-Tactile-Visual-Fusion-for-Real-World-Robotic-Perception/docs/README.md

 ```bash
 pip install -r requirements.txt
 ```
 Step 3: **Configure your dataset**
 Download your desired dataset, and move it into the repository Make sure that your dataset is a folder of images.
 Your dataset's parent folder should not have subfolders.
 Example dataset tree:
 `my_dataset/
    img001.png
    img002.png
    img003.png
 `
 Next, configure utils/mask.py to point to your dataset, and run it.
 This creates masked images for your training

 Step 4: **Update Configuration**
 Update `configs/base_config.yaml` to include your image paths for both your original and masked datasets, and desired training parameters.
--data.orig_root: path to your original images -data.mask_root: path to your masked images
+- data.orig_root: path to your original images
+- data.mask_root: path to your masked images

 Masked images must have the same name as their unmasked counterpart (and are created to have the same name in utils/mask.py)